tetracorp/tetracorp.github.io/k240-src/_posts/2014-05-08-this-project.markdown

 written and read by the save game function, we can tell the entirety of what holds the current game state.
 We can also tell how the alien data files are stored based on how they're read into memory.

+Another useful tool is WinUAE, which has a built-in debugger and can generate save states during a game.